hinantin/AshMorph/README.md

 Don't know how or want to install it?

-Then test it on-line at https://hinant.in/
+Then test the morphological analyzer on-line, go to https://hinant.in/

 Spell-checking
 ================